hzget/rust-apps/threadpool/Readme.md

 and these threads reside in memory waiting for running tasks.

-2. Each time the user wants to run a task, just throw it to the pool via `ThreadPool::execute(task)`, and return to other jobs.
+2. Each time the user wants to run a task, just throw it to the pool for running via `ThreadPool::execute(task)`, and return to other jobs.

+3. Current underlying implementation:
 This `execute()` method just sends the task to a FIFO queue, any idle thread will pick up a task from queue and run it.
-When the task is finished, the thread will return to the queue and begin a new circle.
+When the task is finished, the thread will return to the queue and begin a new cycle.

 API
 ---